 Non-communicable lung diseases, tuberculosis (TB), and acute presentations of lung disease, account for 3 of the top 5 causes of death worldwide, disproportionately affecting the world's poorest people.
 The co-existing burdens of communicable and non-communicable lung disease bring special challenges to health systems adapting to epidemiological and socioeconomic transitions in low and middle-income countries (LMICs).

-Capacity Research Unit Objectives
+Centre for Capacity Research Objectives

 - Identify enablers and barriers to performing multi-disciplinary implementation research